 Virginia shaped the women's music movement in NYC and beyond.
 She took risks and gave new artists a chance, with her tireless efforts on their behalf.
 She successfully promoted better-known artists such as Sweet Honey In The Rock, Holly Near, Ani DiFranco, George Winston and many many more to spread their messages of positive change in venues like Carnegie Hall, Lincoln Center, Beacon Hall and more in cities up and down the East Coast.
 Virginia gave many women their entree into the male-dominated music industry, in behind-the-scenes business and technical positions.
 Her influence on local and national artists and the music scene was incalculable.

 We lost Virginia very suddenly in January 2015.
 It was a mere three weeks from the time she was diagnosed with a terminal disease until she left us and passed to the next realm.
 She is deeply missed.
 One of her last requests was, “Please don’t let people forget about me.”
 We plan to honor Virginia’s wish, her work, and her memory.

-SisterSpace Weekend Women’s Festival will be renaming the Amphitheater the Virginia Giordano Amphitheater this year in her honor and will hold a dedication ceremony on Friday, Sept.
+SisterSpace Weekend Women’s Festival renamed the Amphitheater the Virginia Giordano Amphitheater in 2018 in her honor.
+The dedication ceremony was held on Friday, Sept.
 7, 2018.

 The Virginia Giordano Memorial Fund has been created to enable up-and-coming women artists and professionally-oriented "behind the scenes" trainees to participate in the annual SisterSpace festival.
 The fund also provides recipients an opportunity to gain experience and obtain referrals to help build their careers.
 Virginia Giordano Memorial Fund recipients will perform onstage, and work behind the scenes throughout the weekend, this year and in years to come.
 They, in turn, will refer other artists for nominations and help to promote the Fund.